Hey! I’m Daniel Kossmann ꩜,

 - Lifelong Learner: I believe in continuous learning and the power of sharing knowledge, which is why I advocate for open source, Creative Commons, and open web initiatives.

-- Professional Journey: I am a Senior Product Manager (PM) with a background as an Engineering Manager and Full-Stack Web Developer.
+- Professional Journey: I work as a Product Manager at Extendify and have a background as an Engineering Manager and Full-Stack Web Developer.

-- WordPress Expertise: With over 15 years in the WordPress ecosystem, I have been featured in People of WordPress and have organized monthly community meetups for 7 years.
+- WordPress Expertise: Over 15 years in the WordPress ecosystem, I have been featured in People of WordPress and have organized monthly community meetups for 7 years.

 - Interests: Product Management, Artificial Intelligence, Productivity, and WordPress.